Colorado Open Records Act (CORA)

 - The normal cost for requested documents shall be $.25 per page or, for documents in non-standard formats, the actual duplication costs.
 If electronic copies of responsive records can be made available without printing or scanning, there shall be no per page charge for such records.

-- At the custodian’s prerogative, the custodian may charge a research and retrieval fee based on the actual time spent and the actual cost of responding to the request; provided, however, that the hourly rate for employee time shall be set in accordance with C.R.S.
+- The custodian may charge a research and retrieval fee based on the actual time spent and the actual cost of responding to the request; provided, however, that the hourly rate for employee time shall be set in accordance with C.R.S.
 24-72-205, et seq. and there shall be no charge for the first hour of employee time.
-If the custodian charges research and retrieval fees under this paragraph, copying shall be charged at a rate of $.15 per page.
+Effective July 1, 2019 the hourly rate is $33.58.

 III.
 Related Policies, Procedures, Forms, Guidelines and Other Resources